 How to Harness a Strengths-Based Approach to Reach Your Goals in the New Year

-The start of a new year can be full of hope and promise, and the idea of starting over — particularly in a new decade — can fill some with excitement and others with dread.
+The start of a new year can be full of hope and promise.
+The idea of starting over — particularly in a new decade — can fill some with excitement and others with dread.
 If you’ve ever experienced the act of overpromising to yourself and underdelivering on your goals, you’re certainly not alone.

 I have some good news for you today.
 This year, 2020, is YOUR year.
 Here’s why!
-In my work as a life coach and individual therapist, I like to take a Strengths-Based Approach to help my clients reach their personal goals and I’m sharing it with you today!
-In this article I am going to be talking about:
+In my work as both an in-person therapist and online therapist, I like to take a Strengths-Based Approach to help my clients reach their personal goals and I’m sharing it with you today!
+In this article I am going to be answering the following questions: